PhuNLM/Egret_swarm_optimization_for_deltasigmaADC_opt/README.md

-Source codes and libraries of my gradute thesis
+Source codes and libraries of my gradute thesis.
+All the details about the algorithm and my ADC topology you can read more in my thesis report.

 # Tutorial